sahilkhune03/Pose2Play/README.md

 Mediapipe: A framework developed by Google for building machine learning pipelines to process media (such as images and video).
 In this script, it's specifically used for pose estimation.
 PyAutoGUI: This library enables Python control of the mouse and keyboard for automation tasks.
 It's being used here to simulate key presses based on the detected pose.
 NumPy: This library is used for numerical computing.
 It's commonly used for handling arrays and matrices, which are utilized for image processing tasks in this script.
+Streamlit:: An open-source Python library for creating interactive web applications for machine learning and data science projects.

 🔴 Video Demo!
 ### Demo video link of our project-https://drive.google.com/file/d/16MqHVEj_CpKb3ObLjyUE25dt5uk-rI5K/view